-Myth #1: The gear needed to stay warm, won’t fit in a backpack
+Myth #1: The gear needed to stay warm won’t fit in a backpack.

 Now, I know what you’re thinking… What about my bulky sleeping pad?
 You know the one with the thick foam for staying warm?
 The sleeping pad has also evolved, from a large beast to a small lithe creature.
-The NeoAir XTherm is a lightweight insulated air pad designed to trap radiant heat for staying cozy in winter weather without the bulk of sleeping pads of the past.
-It weighs a slight yet durable 15 ounces while providing a robust R-Value of 6.9.
-With its unrivaled warmth-to-weight ratio, it’ll take about as much space as your water bottle.
-Whether it’s your first time camping on the snow or your 100th, the XTherm is used and loved by winter backpackers and big mountain alpinists alike.
+The NeoAir XTherm™ uses cutting edge Triangular Core Matrix™ technology to trap radiant heat for staying cozy in winter weather without the bulk of sleeping pads of the past.
+It weighs a slight yet durable 15 ounces, while providing a robust R-Value of 6.9.
+With its industry-leading warmth-to-weight ratio, it’ll take up about as much space as your water bottle.
+Whether it’s your first time camping on the snow or your 100th, the XTherm is used and loved by winter backpackers and big mountain alpinists worldwide.

 So grab your things and get to packing, once you realize how much room you have left you’ll probably want to grab the Airhead™ Down Pillow.
 With so much room, why not go for ultimate camp comfort?

-Myth #2: Cooking is too much work in the cold
+Myth #2: Cooking is too much work in the cold.

 Think back on the days when your mom used to bundle you up on a snow day and tell you not to come back until the street lights came on (this wasn’t just my mom, was it?).
 You’d come waddling back with pockets full of snow, nose running and cheeks pink, hungry but happy to smell soup cooking on the stove.
 Warm food warms the body and the soul, but now you’re in charge of what’s boiling for dinner.